AndersenJordan/dockerised-dashboard-in-linux/README.md

 There is a duplicate field 'bone_slim_top' in the 'member_scans.csv' sample file.
 The duplicate fields are identical; therefore, only the first of the two was ingested.

 # Results from the Tests and Viusalisations
 The results of each Test and Visualisation can be found in the 'results' folder.
 The outcomes and approaches used for each Test and Visualisation are described below.
+This section is to be considered the 'Data Quality Dashboard' requested in the final item under the Visualisations section of the assessment document.
+There were no time series data; therefore, the 'Time Series Plot' item was ignored.
 ## Tests
 1. Data Integrity and 4.
 Data Completeness